mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 #### `query_retries`

 The number of times an interrupted internal query will be retried.
-This feature was added in MaxScale 2.1.10 and is disabled by default.
+The default is to retry the query once.
+This feature was added in MaxScale 2.1.10 and was disabled by default until MaxScale 2.3.0.

 An interrupted query is any query that is interrupted by a network error.
 Connection timeouts are included in network errors and thus is it